groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/jpeg.en.md

     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Java](/signature/java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Java](/signature/java/) offers advanced e-signing features.
+Use it to add, search, verify, modify, and remove various types of e-signatures in documents and images without the need for external software.
+E-sign PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, and popular image formats easily.

 ############################# Steps ############################
 steps: